Polewska/webapp22-Polewska/README.md

 The goal for this app would be to allow our workers to:
 -	View the location information: city, workers assigned to this location, rehabilitation types available at this resort.
+-	add a new location when our company will grow
+-	assign a new crew to a location or add or remove a single employee from the cast therefore also change the rehabilitation types at the resort accordingly.
--	View the list of rehabilitation types that we offer: name
+-	View the list of rehabilitation types that we offer: names of each procedure, next to each name a list of employees that can do them
+-	Add new rehabilitation types to the database
+-	Remove rehabilitation types from the database
 -	Add a new employee to the employee database: Employee Id, legal name, set of skills = rehabilitation types that they support.
--	Update an existing employee data in case they acquire a new set of skill or change their name
+-	Update an existing employee data in case they acquire a new set of skills or change their name
--	Remove an employee if needed
+-	Remove an employee from the database if needed
--	add a new location when our company will grow
--	assign a new crew to a location or add or remove a single emplyee from the cast
--
+-	View the list of employess